TREASURIES-U.S. yields rise as speculation on Fed easing ebbs

 By Herbert Lash

-NEW YORK, Oct 28 (Reuters) - U.S. Treasury yields rose on Friday after data showed underlying inflation pressures remain elevated and suggested to the bond market that the Federal Reserve will move forward with its aggressive interest rate hiking campaign.
+NEW YORK, Oct 28 (Reuters) - U.S. Treasury yields rose on Friday after data showed underlying inflation pressures remain elevated, suggesting to the bond market that the Federal Reserve will move forward with its aggressive interest rate hiking campaign.

 The personal consumption expenditures price index rose 6.2% in the 12 months through September to match the prior month's rise.
 The core PCE price index, which excludes food and energy, advanced 5.1% annually after increasing 4.9% in August.

-Market rates had declined over the past week on speculation the Fed could soon pause its hiking.
-But with inflation not showing a significant decline, that view dissipated.
+Market rates had declined over the past week on speculation the Fed might soon pause its hiking because it could spark a recession.
+But with inflation showing few signs of abating, that view dissipated as the 10-year Treasury yield edged above 4%.

 "The market reaction makes sense," said Priya Misra, head of global rates strategy at TD Securities.
 "Inflation will not allow the Fed to pause anytime soon."

-Steven Ricchiuto, U.S. chief economist at Mizuho Securities in New York, said he doubted the sell-off in bonds is over as the Fed isn't at the point where the U.S. central bank will significantly change its terminal rate outlook.
+Steven Ricchiuto, U.S. chief economist at Mizuho Securities in New York, said he doubted the sell-off in bonds is over as the Fed is not at the point where the U.S. central bank will significantly change its target, or terminal, policy rate.

 "All the data is telling us that the Fed's terminal rate is higher than what the market is currently anticipating," he said.
 "Whether they go in December from 75 (basis points) to 50 doesn't necessarily change the terminal rate and that's the key issue."

 Fed funds futures are pricing in a 98.4% probability that the Fed will raise rates by 75 basis points when policymakers meet Nov.
 1-2.
-In the past week the market has cut expectations on yields peaking at almost 5% in March 2023 to 4.85% in May.
+In the past week the market has cut expectations for an almost 5% target rate by March 2023 to 4.85% by May 2023.
 FEDWATCH

+The bond market's view on rates differs from the equity market's, where investors hope the Fed pauses its rate hikes.

+"The equity market wants one thing and the bond market is thinking another, and at some point the train will meet but not particularly right now," Ricchiuto said.

 Price